 Looks of Google Pixel 4

-If we are lucky enough, the Google Pixel 4 device may come with a deep notch that looks pretty awkward and that is what the rumors suggest.
-One of the purported leaks recommends that there is likely to be a punch-hole cutout resembling the lines of the Samsung Galaxy S10 line with a dual-camera screen cutout just like the Samsung S 10 +.
-If these approaches are included in Google Pixel 4, we can expect reduced bezels from the front portion of the device and a lot of changes in the hardware front when compared with the past versions.
+Despite earlier purported leaks that suggested a punch-hole cutout resembling the lines of the Samsung Galaxy S10 line with a dual-camera screen cut out just like the Samsung S 10 +, the pixel 4 series is going to have slim bezels on the top as well as at the bottom.
+These slimmer bezels on the front side of the device have contributed to a lot of changes in the hardware front when compared with the past versions.

 Focusing on the screen